 - 1. We are sending to you the enclosed proxy-related materials that relate to a meeting of the holders of the series or class of securities that are held on your behalf by the intermediary identified above.
-Unless you attend the meeting and vote in person, your securities can be voted only by management, as proxy holder of the registered holder, in accordance with your instructions. - 2.
-We are prohibited from voting these securities on any of the matters to be acted upon at the meeting without your specific voting instructions.
+Unless you attend the meeting and vote in person, your securities can be voted only by management, as proxy holder of the registered holder, in accordance with your instructions. - We are prohibited from voting these securities on any of the matters to be acted upon at the meeting without your specific voting instructions.
 In order for these securities to be voted at the meeting, it will be necessary for us to have your specific voting instructions.
 Please complete and return the information requested in this VIF to provide your voting instructions to us promptly. - 3.
 If you want to attend the meeting and vote in person, please write your name in the place provided for that purpose in this form.
 You can also write the name of someone else whom you wish to attend the meeting and vote on your behalf.
 Unless prohibited by law, the person whose name is written in the space provided will have full authority to present matters to the meeting and vote on all matters that are presented at the meeting, even if those matters are not set out in this form or the information circular.
 Consult a legal advisor if you wish to modify the authority of that person in any way.
 If you require help, please contact the Registered Representative who services your account. - 4.
 This VIF should be signed by you in the exact manner as your name appears on the VIF.
 If these voting instructions are given on behalf of a body corporate set out the full legal name of the body corporate, the name and position of the person giving voting instructions on behalf of the body corporate and the address for service of the body corporate. - 5.
-If this VIF is not dated, it will be deemed to bear the date on which it is mailed by management to you. - 6.
-When properly signed and delivered, securities represented by this VIF will be voted as directed by you, however, if such a direction is not made in respect of any matter, the VIF will direct the voting of the securities to be made as recommended in the documentation provided by Management for the meeting. - 7.
-This VIF confers discretionary authority on the appointee to vote as the appointee sees fit in respect of amendments or variations to matters identified in the notice of meeting or other matters as may properly come before the meeting or any adjournment thereof. - 8.
-Your voting instructions will be recorded on receipt of the VIF. - 9.
-By providing voting instructions as requested, you are acknowledging that you are the beneficial owner of, and are entitled to instruct us with respect to the voting of, these securities. - 10.
-If you have any questions regarding the enclosed documents, please contact the Registered Representative who services your account. - 11.
+If a date is not inserted in the space provided on the reverse of this VIF, it will be deemed to bear the date on which it was mailed by management to you. - 6.
+When properly signed and delivered, securities represented by this VIF will be voted as directed by you, however, if such a direction is not made in respect of any matter, and the VIF appoints the Management Nominees, the VIF will direct the voting of the securities to be made as recommended in the documentation provided by Management for the meeting. - 7.
+Unless prohibited by law, this VIF confers discretionary authority on the appointee to vote as the appointee sees fit in respect of amendments or variations to matters identified in the notice of meeting or other matters as may properly come before the meeting or any adjournment thereof. - 8.
+By providing voting instructions as requested, you are acknowledging that you are the beneficial owner of, and are entitled to instruct us with respect to the voting of, these securities. - 9.
+If you have any questions regarding the enclosed documents, please contact the Registered Representative who services your account. - 10.
 This VIF should be read in conjunction with the information circular and other proxy materials provided by Management.